Fox NFL Sunday: Cleatus the Robot

-"Cleatus the Robot" is a CGI-animated robot character that serves as the official mascot for Fox NFL Sunday, and the entirety of Fox Sports.
+"Cleatus the Robot" is an animated robot character that serves as the official mascot for Fox NFL Sunday, and the entirety of Fox Sports.
+Cleatus's design, which was inspired by the eight-year old son of the executive vice president of Fox Sports, Gary Hartley, was a graphic interpretation of a "hybrid robotic football-player-slash-cowboy."
 It was named through a viewer contest held in the winter of 2007, in which fans were asked to submit entries to select the robot's name.
 Cleatus made his first appearance on the program during the 2005–06 NFL season, but was not used regularly until the following season.
 The character was designed by Legacy Effects.

 Cleatus mainly appears during the opening sequence of the program, as well as during end-of-break sponsorship tags within the program and during game telecasts, certain identifications for Fox Sports used to close sports broadcasts and as a cue to Fox stations to air local advertisements during commercial breaks, and brief promotions for movies and television series.
 In the latter instance, he commonly gets attacked by a CGI character from the subject of the advertisement (such as Iron Man, a dragon from the movie Eragon, a T-1000 robot from the Fox drama Terminator: The Sarah Connor Chronicles, and The Burger King, who taunted Cleatus by throwing objects at him).
 Cleatus is also seen doing various things such as hopping on two feet, playing an electric guitar, shaking out his limbs, and performing dance moves such as The Swim and the Electric Slide; during the Fox broadcast of a Denver Broncos game on December 11, 2011, he also Tebowed (the kneeling prayer position popularized by former Broncos player Tim Tebow).